How to Compare Two Websites for SEO

 What Does "Comparing Websites for SEO" Mean?

-A meaningful comparison covers:
+A meaningful comparison covers multiple dimensions:

-Side-by-side comparison exposes the exact areas where your competitor has an advantage — and shows you where you're ahead of them.
+Side-by-side comparison exposes the exact areas where your competitor has an advantage — and shows you where you're already ahead of them.

-Why It Matters for SEO
+Why Comparing Websites for SEO Matters

 How to Compare Two Websites for SEO